Hamza-Khamis/Hamza-Khamis.github.io/README.md

 # 🌐 Personal Portfolio

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and experience as a Penetration Tester,  Cybersecurity Engineer, IT Support Engineer.
+This project showcases my skills, and experience as a Penetration Tester,  Cybersecurity Engineer, IT Support Engineer.

 ## 🚀 Features
 - About Me section